ppsingh21/FiniteElementMethods/Beam_Bending/README.md

 ## Usage
 To use the code, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-username/beam-bending-fem.git`
+1. Clone the repository: `git clone https://github.com/ppsingh21/FiniteElementMethods.git`
-2. Navigate to the project directory: `cd beam-bending-fem`
+2. Navigate to the project directory: `cd Beam_Bending`
 3. Run the main code file with appropriate inputs.

 ## Requirements